man-group/ArcticDB/docs/mkdocs/docs/technical/contributing.md

 A development install of Python 3.6+ (with `libpython.a` or `.so` and full headers) is also necessary.
 See [pybind11 configuration](#pybind11-configuration).

+We require a Mongo executable for a couple of Python tests on Linux.
+You can check whether you have it with `mongod --version`.

+Search the internet for "mongo installation Linux" for instructions for your distro if you do not already have `mongod` available.

 ### Dependencies by distro
 | Distro | Versions reported to work | Packages |
 |---|---|---|